chendar3/sc-dispenser/readme.md

  1. //scd sc [liquefusion|sixstep]

- -- Starts making a skillchain of the selected element, or 3step fire or 6step if those arguments are provided (6step not implemented yet)
+ -- Starts making a skillchain of the selected element, or three-step fire or six-step if those arguments are provided.
+If using the six-step without tabula rasa active use immenance once and wait about 10 seconds before firing it off.

  2. //scd element [Element]